Understanding standard window sizes helps Calgary homeowners plan replacement windows, compare options, and avoid sizing mistakes before ordering.

 |---|---|---|---|

-| Casement | Excellent | Excellent | Energy-efficient Calgary homes |
+| Casement | Excellent | Excellent | Energy-efficient Calgary homes, bedrooms, kitchens, living rooms, and strong air sealing. |

-| Awning | Excellent | Very Good | Ventilation and weather protection |
+| Awning | Excellent | Very Good | Bathrooms, basements, kitchens, high-wall openings, and ventilation with weather protection. |

-| Picture | Excellent | None | Natural light and insulation |
+| Picture | Excellent | None | Natural light, views, large openings, and strong insulation because the window is fixed. |

-| Slider | Moderate | Good | Wider openings and budget-focused projects |
+| Slider | Moderate | Good | Wider openings, bedrooms, basements, and budget-focused projects. |

-| Double Hung | Moderate | Good | Traditional-style homes |
+| Double Hung Tilt | Moderate | Good | Traditional-style homes and rooms where tilt-in cleaning access is helpful. |

 Overall, casement and awning windows are often among the strongest operating styles for Calgary weather because they use compression-style sealing systems.
 Picture windows are also highly efficient because they are fixed and do not open.